Im-Rises/Chip8topia/README.md

 - [x] Load correct font depending on the version of the chip8
 - [x] Correct icon when building in release mode (its all buggy)
 - [x] Correct assembly to print hexa values where it should
-- [ ] Correct disassembly to show the odd or even pc value correctly
+- [x] Correct disassembly to show the odd or even pc value correctly
 - [ ] Add a way to put front the windows on the main window click
+- [ ] Add safe and unsafe code version
 - [ ] Add Xo-Chip emulation

 - [ ] Add different test to not crash even with a bad rom (checks on rom, stack, etc...)
 - [ ] Add audio
 - [ ] Add save states ? (if yes create a window with an image preview of the save state) ajouter dans la section File de main bar
 - [ ] Do a general optimization of the code

-Minor:
+Why not:

 - [-] if none of the roms are loaded, we should display a background with written Chip8 and Im-Rises
-- [-] Reorder code between events and direct call to emulator
+- [-] Add a way to change the input keys

+OSEF:

 - [-] Creer une struct qui définie le nom de la touche shortcut avec le string et le keycode
-- [-] Add imgui.ini to the .data emscripten build
 - [-] Change to init m_chip8topiaUi and m_chip8emulator in the game loop
-- [-] Add a way to change the input keys